70kft/craft-sup/README.md

 # craft-sup
-Super simple filter for wrapping copyright and trademark symbols with &lt;sup>
+Super simple filter for wrapping ™ and ® symbols with &lt;sup>

 ## Usage
 `{{ entry.title|sup }}`